jaibeermalik/searchanalytics-bigdata/README.md

-Analyzing Search Clicks Data Using Flume, Hadoop, Hive, Oozie, ElasticSearch, Akka.
+Analyzing Search Clicks Data Using Flume, Hadoop, Hive, Oozie, ElasticSearch, Akka, Spring Data.
 ===================

 Repository contains unit/integration test cases to generate analytics based on clicks events related to the product search on any e-commerce website.